Center for Constitutional Studies and Democratic Development | Who We Are

 Who We Are

-Justin O. Frosini is Assistant Professor of Public Law at the Bocconi University in Milan, director of the Center for Constitutional Studies and Democratic Development (CCSDD) in Bologna and Adjunct Professor of Constitutional Law at the Johns Hopkins SAIS Europe.
+Justin O. Frosini is Associate Professor of Public Law at the Bocconi University in Milan, director of the Center for Constitutional Studies and Democratic Development (CCSDD) in Bologna and Adjunct Professor of Constitutional Law at the Johns Hopkins SAIS Europe.
 He is the author of a book on the legal value of constitutional preambles as well as several articles and book chapters in English, Italian and Spanish in the field of comparative constitutional law with particular attention for federalism, regionalism and devolution, constitutional justice and forms of government.
 At SAIS Europe Frosini teaches a course on Constitutional Development and Democratization.

 Sara Pennicino is Assistant Professor at the University of Padua, Italy.
 After completing a Ph.D in Comparative Public Law (2008) at the University of Siena she became a first year postdoctoral research fellow at the University of Bologna's School of Law.
 In the meantime, she also became an affiliated scholar of the Center for Constitutional Studies and Democratic Development (CCSDD), where to date she holds the position of project coordinator.
 She is the author of numerous articles published in Italian and international law reviews focusing on common law systems, with special attention for American constitutional law.
 Her current academic work addresses the role played by electoral watchdog bodies in transitional and post conflict states, with particular reference to countries that were assisted by the international community in organizing and conducting elections on the one hand, and solving electoral disputes on the other.